Brad W. Setser: Career

 In 2015, he returned as the Steven A. Tananbaum senior fellow for international economics at the Council on Foreign Relations.
-He is the author of the economics blog "Follow the Money" about global economic imbalances, which The Washington Post described in 2016 as a "must-read for those in the economics blogosphere".
+He is the author of the economics blog Follow the Money about global economic imbalances, which The Washington Post described in 2016 as a "must-read for those in the economics blogosphere".

 Setser has been interviewed in financial publications such as The Wall Street Journal and the Financial Times on U.S. international economic issues.
 Setser has also written opinion pieces including in The New York Times and The Wall Street Journal on U.S. international economic policy.

 In November 2020, Setser was named a member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the Office of the United States Trade Representative.

+Education

+Setser holds a BA from Harvard University, an MA from Sciences-Po Paris, and an MA and PhD from the University of Oxford.